The biggest video sharing platform worldwide had a banner year in 2022.

 YouTube has been popular pretty much from the get go; they were founded in February 2005 and saw their first video with a million views in October of 2005, making the huge power that YouTube has in marketing and viral sharing very clear.

-Curious minds out there may be wondering, what video is the most watched on YouTube, and how many views does it have?
-Well, here we have answers!
+Curious minds out there may be wondering, what video is the most-watched on YouTube, and how many views are on YouTube?

 The remaining top 4 are: